mdn/content/files/en-us/web/manifest/categories/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

-The `categories` member lets you specify one or more classifications for your web application, which helps digital storefronts, such as Google Play Store and App Store, organize and display it appropriately.
+The `categories` member lets you specify one or more classifications for your web application.
+These classifications help users discover your app in distribution platforms, such as Google Play Store, where apps are organized by category.

 > [!NOTE]
 > The `categories` member is optional and purely advisory.
-> Digital storefronts may choose to ignore it and may use different values when presenting your app.
+> Distribution platforms may choose to ignore it and may use different values when presenting your app.

 ## Syntax